yecril71pl/cpp-docs.pl-pl/docs/c-runtime-library/reference/getch-nolock-getwch-nolock.md

 ## <a name="return-value"></a>Wartość zwracana

 Zwraca odczyt znaku.
-Brak powrotu błędu.
+Nie ma żadnego powrotu błędu.

 ## <a name="remarks"></a>Uwagi